damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 1. The [Issue Boards](http://gitlab.com/gitlab-org/gitlab-ce/boards), which [Phil](https://twitter.com/iamphill) wrote, was a perfect candidate for Vue.
 It was a brand new feature and had lots of reactive parts.

 1. The current issue page loads all comments at once and adds lots of event listeners to the page.
 This page could benefit from Vue for performance reasons.
-We could make the comment section a Vue app and make the comments a component with the emoji picker as components as well, etc. While we're in there we'll amp up the UX by allowing you to see the comment you linked to immediately without waiting.
+We could make the comment section a Vue app and make the comments a component with the emoji picker as components as well, etc. While we're in there, we'll amp up the UX by allowing you to see the comment you linked to immediately without waiting.
 There are better ways to show massive amounts of comments so we have to potentially rethink that.

 As you can see, we won't just slap Vue on everything.

 ### 2. Add in Webpack

 Rails has this awesome system of grabbing your Ruby libraries and bundling them into your app. `bundle install` will install all the stuff you need from your `Gemfile`.
-So why does frontend have to stick all their libraries in the `vendor` directory?
+So why does Frontend have to stick all their libraries in the `vendor` directory?
 Are we not on point enough to have our own library delivery system?

 By [introducing Webpack into the equation (merged and ready for action!)](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7288) we gain multiple benefits.

 1. Javascript libraries aren't being bundled directly with the GitLab source code.
 2. We can slim down the Vue source because we can precompile templates.
-  1. When code is shared between files we can make sure we don't load [Lodash](https://lodash.com/) twice, for example.
+  1. When code is shared between files, we can make sure we don't load [Lodash](https://lodash.com/) twice, for example.
 If both files load Lodash, we should only load the code for Lodash once.
 3. We can add [hot module reloading](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) to make our development quicker.
 This is a development bonus, as our current development takes loads of time to refresh the page while developing GitLab.
 Spicy!
 4. We can have our own module system.
 This should help a lot of frontenders to contribute to GitLab.
 Devs won't need to figure out the whole Rails Javascript situation in order to contribute.
 We can also dictate manually what we want to include.
 5. SVGs are going to be huge (yuuugge!).